superseriousbusiness/gotosocial/docs/installation_guide/advanced.md

   ssl_dhparam /etc/letsencrypt/ssl-dhparams.pem; # managed by Certbot
 }
 ```

+The `/fileserver` location is a bit special.
+When we fail to fetch the media from disk, we want to proxy the request on to GoToSocial so it can try and fetch it.
+This can be necessary if the media has been removed from disk due to retention settings.
+The `try_files` directive can't take a `proxy_pass` itself so instead we created the named `@fileserver` location that we pass in last to `try_files`.

 The trailing slashes in the new `location` directives and the `alias` are significant, do not remove those.
 The `expires` directive adds the necessary headers to inform the client how long it may cache the resource.
 For assets, which may change on each release, 5 minutes is used in this example.
 For attachments, which should never change once they're created, `max` is used instead setting the cache expiry to the 31st of December 2037.
 For other options, see the nginx documentation on the [`expires` directive](https://nginx.org/en/docs/http/ngx_http_headers_module.html#expires).
 Nginx does not add cache headers to 4xx or 5xx response codes so a failure to fetch an asset won't get cached by clients.
 The `autoindex off` directive tells nginx to not serve a directory listing.
 This should be the default but it doesn't hurt to be explicit.
 The added `add_header` lines set additional options for the `Cache-Control` header:
 * `public` is used to indicate that anyone may cache this resource